Time poverty: Definition and measurements

 Time poverty is often measured as a lack of free or discretionary time due to an imbalance in necessary time (e.g. sleeping, eating), committed time (e.g. domestic labor), and contracted time (e.g. employment).
 Another layer to contracted time is the combination of three elements: number of hours, what time of day the hours are worked, and how much effort one has to put into the work.

 Estimates for daily committed time varies by study and by individual and are sometimes recorded as "non-free minutes" combining committed and contracted time.
 Measurements do not always factor poor time management into calculations.
 Necessary time may also vary due to developmental sleep needs.

 Sample days using time-use categorizations.

 Time poverty research varies between absolute and relative poverty measurements, similar to absolute poverty versus relative poverty.
-Subjective experience of time pressure may not always align with researchers' expectations when analyzing time-use measurements (i.e. not feeling time pressured despite being time poor).

 Spinney and Millward use a Time Poverty Threshold (TPT), similar to an economic poverty line, defined as "150% of median contracted time (i.e. paid labour) plus committed time (i.e. domestic labour)."
+For example, in one paper, the TPT in India was calculated to be 11.25 hours per day.

+In a more absolute approach, one study defined time poverty a condition where "any household head who worked for more than 8 [hours] per day" and individuals needed a certain number of hours of rest or recreation to "escape" time poverty.